cbcommunity/cb-powershell-toolkit/README.md

 # CB Protection API Toolkit for PowerShell
 This toolkit was written specifically for PowerShell 5.1.
 As such, it uses code that is NOT compatible with anything below 5.0.
-There could potentially be issues if you use 5.0 as I have only tested it in 5.1.

 ## How to use
 Import these modules with the new import method introduced in PowerShell 5.0